velaboratory/VelUtils/README.md

 Adds `F5` shortcut to enter play mode.

 ### `ControllerHelp.cs` and `ControllerHelpTester.cs`
 Adds functionality to highlight controller buttons and show hints.
+To use, add the `ControllerHelp` prefab found in the `Prefabs` folder to the scene anywhere.
+Highlighting inputs can be done by calling the static method `ControllerHelp.ShowHint()` and passing in a message.

 ### `DontDestroyOnLoad.cs`
 That's it